jonathanhaigh/multiconfparse/README.md

    ```
    `ConfigParser`s:
    * contain the specifications of your configuration items;
-   * have "subparsers" that can obtain configuration values from different
+   * have `source`s - objects that can obtain configuration values from
-     sources;
+     different sources;
-   * coordinate the parsing done by subparsers;
+   * coordinate the parsing done by `source`s;
-   * merge configuration values from subparsers into a single set of values.
+   * merge configuration values from `source`s into a single set of values.

 1. Add specifications of your config items:
    ```python